runtimerevolution/citizenship/README.md

 - NIB (i.e. "banking account number")
 - NIF (i.e. "fiscal number")
 - local phone numbers
-- identification card
+- identification card ('bilhetes de identidade'), were the old id Portuguese id documents.
+They are no longer issue, but many haven't yet expired, so are still used alongside the Citizen Card.
-- citizen card
+- citizen card ('cartão do cidadão'), are the new ID cards currently in use
-- zip code
+- zip code (partial validation)
 - e-mail (well, just because :) )